ChrstphrHll/npc_gen/students/Jendrellian Webb.md

 ---
 # Jendrellian Webb
 ### Description
-- Dwarf Barbarian from Aldercrown Empire
+- Dwarf Barbarian from Shadesburry Initiative
 - 1st year Assault student in Elkenval
 - short curly platinum hair that's wild, Gray eyes, and Brown skin
 - Is Plain and Competitive, and has Goodness as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes